 Mayor-elect John Cooper and Vice Mayor Jim Shulman

-Mayor-elect John Cooper and Vice Mayor Jim Shulman have both worked to support Edgehill in protecting Rose Park.
+Mayor-elect John Cooper and Vice Mayor Jim Shulman have both supported Edgehill in protecting Rose Park.

 Speaking in July at Edgehill Community Day in Rose Park, Mayor-elect Cooper encouraged Edgehill to protect its assets from powerful interests: